 Grocery Stores/Miscellaneous

-• Dolphin Market
+- Dolphin Market

-• Starfish Market
+- Starfish Market

 Larger of the two grocery stores but we shopped at both!
 As a heads up, groceries are very expensive on St. John given what it takes to get items to the island.
-You’ll pay at least anywhere from 25%-50% more on items here.
+You’ll pay at least anywhere from 25%-50% more on items here. - Sam & Jack’s Deli

-Have really delicious sandwiches that you can grab before heading to the beach.
+Have really delicious sandwiches that you can grab before heading to the beach. - North Shore Deli

 This spot was a new one for us on this trip!
 This deli is located in Mongoose Junction and is really conveniently located if you’re heading to the beach.
 We got breakfast sandwiches here a couple times as well as iced coffee and snacks/drinks.
 Service is quick and the food is delicious.
-There’s also inside seating if you’d prefer to eat there.
+There’s also inside seating if you’d prefer to eat there. - Irie Pops

 A new spot on St. John that’s located next to Morgan’s Mano.
 They sell their popsicles in Sam and Jack’s Deli, but now they have their own shop in Cruz Bay.
 Really cute shop and the owners are super sweet.
-It’s Instagrammable and has really cute wallpaper inside which is always fun 😍
+It’s Instagrammable and has really cute wallpaper inside which is always fun π

 What to Do on St. John, USVI

-• Hit up the beaches
+- Hit up the beaches

 This should be a no brainer, but just incase it wasn’t, I’m here to remind you again.
 The beaches are incredible on STJ.
 Some of my favorites are Cinnamon Bay, Hawksnest, Maho Bay, Jumbie Bay, and Oppenheimer/Gibney (used interchangeably for the same beach).
 Trunk Bay is another great beach but it’s more touristy than the others (it’s where the cruise ships drop people off) and Cinnamon Bay is just after it and much better in my opinion!
-I go into a bit more detail about the beaches in this Instagram post.
+I go into a bit more detail about the beaches in this Instagram post. - Take a day trip to Soggy Dollar Bar on Jost Van Dyke

 If you only go to the beach and do one other thing from my list – it has to be going to Soggy Dollar Bar on Jost Van Dyke.
 It truly lives up to the hype.
 Have a Painkiller or two and relax!
 I recommend that you go there with Kelly & Stephen of Salty Dog Sails (see below).
 They are the best!
 They can also customize itineraries so keep that in mind.
-Make sure to pack your passport for the Jost Van Dyke and the BVIs.
+Make sure to pack your passport for the Jost Van Dyke and the BVIs. - Go snorkeling

-• Go sailing with Kelly and Stephen of Salty Dog Sails.
+Maho Beach is one of the best beaches for snorkeling.
+Christmas Cove is another great spot! - Go sailing with Kelly and Stephen of Salty Dog Sails.
 They are incredible people who are the best in class and you will leave with a couple new friends!

-• Eat (and drink! 😏)
+- Eat (and drink! π)

-• Check out Pizza Pi VI – a boat that serves NY style pizza!
+- Check out Pizza Pi VI – a boat that serves NY style pizza!

-I got pizza from Pizza Pi VI last year and it was so delicious (you can see photos in this post) – plus HOW COOL is it to get pizza from a boat?!
+I got pizza from Pizza Pi VI last year and it was so delicious (you can see photos in this post) – plus HOW COOL is it to get pizza from a boat?! - Go to the NEW floating taco bar called Lime Out (from the same owners as The Lime Inn… get it ππ)

 I was super sad to not hit up this new floating taco bar while on STJ.
 It’s been receiving a TON of media attention as of late (and rightfully so!).
 Lime Out is located in Hansen Bay on St. John and is open from 11:30-5 Tuesday through Sundays.
 They have bar seats that are in the water, but it seems like most people drop anchor near Lime Out and either float on floats or stay on their boat.
 Lime Out does not recommend swimming out to them from the shore at Hansen Bay – you should take a boat to get there!
-Will definitely be checking it out next time I’m on St. John.
+Will definitely be checking it out next time I’m on St. John. - Go to the Baths in Virgin Gorda.
+100% worth it to do once!!!
+You can check out my post here for more info.

 Soggy Dollar Bar!